jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 (negative-mining)=
 # {octicon}`telescope` Negative Mining

-Negative Mining is an advanced technique, which optimizes the way data is sampled from you training dataset.
+Negative Mining is an advanced machine learning technique, which optimizes the way data is sampled from your training dataset.
 Usually, it aims at making the metric learning tasks for the model harder during the training.
 In this way it can lead to better fine-tuning results.

 ## Context: Deep Metric Learning

-To understand negative mining, we first take a look at how the training data construction is done for metric learning tasks.
+First, let's take a look at how we construct the training data for metric learning tasks.

 Metric Learning algorithms attempt to teach neural network models to tell which objects are semantically/visually similar and which ones are not.